- College Planning Cohorts

 College Planning Cohorts (TM) Program Overview

-High school counselors are often responsible for 200 - 500 students or more, and in extreme situations may be responsible for as many as 1,000 students ('The High School Guidance Counselor Shortage' Pratt 2013).
+Pictured in the photograph is Damian Lee, a member of our Lake City High School (SC) College Planning Cohort whom we nominated for the 2017 SallieMae 'Bridging the Dream' Scholarship.
+Damian was one of only 5 students nationally who were awarded the $25,000 scholarship.
+Unfortunately, many high school counselors do not have the time to make such nominations as they are often responsible for 200 - 500 students or more, and in extreme situations may be responsible for as many as 1,000 students ('The High School Guidance Counselor Shortage' Pratt 2013).
 Many counselors openly acknowledge that they spend as little as 22 percent of their time assisting students with college planning and nearly 1 million students have no contact with school counselor ('Undervaluing of School Counselors' Murphy 2016).
 Working with such a huge number of students, it is unlikely that counselors can provide hands-on and longterm college planning and scholarship guidance to students, particularly those who are most in need, such as students from lower-income backgrounds, those who will be the first in their family to attend college, students who are immigrants or undocumented, and students who are simply overwhelmed with the college planning process.

-In 2014, the model was expanded to support at-risk students participating in the Florence County School District 3 High School Graduation Initiative (Lake City, South Carolina) through a 3-day College Planning Boot Camp.
+Pictured in the photograph is Justin Matthews, a member of our 2017 Turner Chapel AME Church Cohort, who was awarded a $50,000 MC Lyte and Hip Hop Sisters Foundation Scholarship as part of a full scholarship package to Dillard University, where he is enrolled in a dual degree engineering program with Georgia Tech.
+In 2014, the Program was expanded to support at-risk students participating in the Florence County School District 3 High School Graduation Initiative (Lake City, South Carolina) through a 3-day College Planning Boot Camp.
 Florence County School District 3 is located along the infamous South Carolina ‘Corridor of Shame‘—a collection of rural communities located along Interstate 95, representing some of the highest poverty communities and lowest performing schools in the United States.
 My wife and I engaged cohort students in a comprehensive set of college planning activities, two days per month from August 2014 through May 2015.
 The 18-student cohort, received a historic level of college acceptances (53) and scholarship offers ($2.5 million), with 16 of the 18 students enrolling into college and 2 students enlisting into the military.
 Mikayla Hanna became the first Gates Millennium Scholar in the history of the school district, and the first University of Maryland-Baltimore County Meyerhoff Scholar from the state of South Carolina.

 How does a student become a 'High Quality' applicant?